 Alongside its cultural prowess, Islington is famed for its array of restaurants, cafes and bars.
-Upper Street is a hive of activity at all times of day, with renowned independent restaurants such as Oldroyd, Ottolenghi and Chinese Laundry sitting alongside old favourites including Byron Burger and Carluccio’s.
-After dark, the streets of Islington come alive with the professional crowd heading to the likes of London Cocktail Club, Little Bat, and the quirky Victorian townhouse venue The Dead Dolls House Islington.
-On weekends, local families can often be found relaxing in one of the area’s cosy, family-friendly gastro pubs, whilst Exmouth Market is another option for residents seeking a mouthwatering selection of restaurants including Caravan, Morito and Pizza Pilgrims.
+Upper Street is a hive of activity at all times of day, with renowned independent restaurants such as Oldroyd, Ottolenghi, and Chinese Laundry sitting alongside old favourites including Byron Burger and Carluccio’s.
+After dark, the streets of Islington come alive with the professional crowd heading to the likes of Little Bat, and the quirky Victorian townhouse venue The Dead Dolls House Islington.
+On weekends, local families can often be found relaxing in one of the area’s cosy, family friendly gastro pubs, whilst Exmouth Market is another option for residents seeking a mouthwatering selection of restaurants including Caravan, Morito, and Pizza Pilgrims.

-Retail opportunities are in abundance here, with a range of independent boutiques, designer brands and high-street favourites all to be found in Angel and beyond, including Annie’s vintage boutique on Charlton Place and Reiss on Islington Green.
-Meanwhile for antique hunters, the streets surrounding Camden Passage and the weekly market here offer everything from Victorian cutlery to 1960s’ curtains.
+Retail opportunities are in abundance here, with a range of independent boutiques, designer brands, and high-street favourites all to be found in Angel and beyond.
+Top choices include Annie’s vintage boutique on Charlton Place and Reiss on Islington Green.
+Meanwhile for antique hunters, the streets surrounding Camden Passage and the weekly market here offer everything from Victorian cutlery to vintage 1960s fabrics.

-Alongside a range of supermarkets, with branches of major chains Waitrose, Tesco and Sainsbury’s as well as popular Asian superstore Hing Yip, Islington also offers an impressive selection of independent food stores and local markets.
-Cheese shops, butchers, fishmongers and even boutique chocolate shops can all be found in areas such as Angel and Highbury& Islington, whilst the weekly Islington Farmers’ Market on Penton Street is one of the best places in the borough to find artisan produce.
+Alongside a range of supermarkets (Waitrose, Tesco, and Sainsbury’s, as well as popular Asian superstore Hing Yip), Islington also offers an impressive selection of independent food stores and local markets.
+Cheese shops, butchers, fishmongers and even boutique chocolate shops can all be found in areas such as Angel and Highbury & Islington, whilst the weekly Islington Farmers’ Market on Penton Street is one of the best places in the borough to find artisan produce.